mol and mol2

 XYZ File Name

-You can give the XYZ file name (path can be included if necessary):
+You can provide the name of the XYZ file (including the path, if necessary):

 PDB File Name

-You can give the PDB file name (path can be included if necessary):
+You can provide the name of the PDB file (including the path, if necessary):

 Theoretical Background